-Please refer to excel sheet titled “Bolivia fNRB assessment” for detailed calculations.
+Please refer to the excel sheet titled “Bolivia fNRB assessment” for detailed calculations.

 Data sources

-The fNRB assessment is based on internationally recognized data sources such as FAO, IPCC and and local data sources such as Ministry of Environment and Water as summrised below.
+The fNRB assessment is based on internationally recognised data sources such as FAO, IPCC and local data sources such as the Ministry of Environment and Water as summarised below.

 Table 2. fNRB Bolivia- Description of the parameters and relevant data sources